 The basics are the same.
 Screw a cup hole into a block of wood as opposed to a strip of wood and attach that to your fence.

-Hah!!
-Oh, I crack myself up.
-Sorry, as I was saying, don’t worry about the kids.
+Oh, you like the kids??
+O.K.
+Sorry.
+You still don’t need to worry about the kids.
 The magnets are actually so strong that young kids can’t push or pull the gates open.
 Sometimes Betty has trouble pushing or pulling the gate open.
 Which is fine by me.
-She doesn’t need to see me dancing to Journey in my p’jamas.
-Let’s face it … no one does.
+She doesn’t need to see me dancing to Beastie Boys in my p’jamas.